Cute (Japanese group): 2005–2006: Formation and indies debut

-2007–2008: Major-label debut, 58th Kohaku Uta Gassen & the Japan Record Awards
+2007–2008: Major-label debut, 58th Kohaku Uta Gassen and the Japan Record Awards

 On February 21, 2007, Cute's first official single "Sakura Chirari" was released.
 On the first day it ranked 3rd in the Oricon Daily Singles Chart.
 With their debut single, they became the youngest group (with the average age of 13) to rank in the top 10.
 On December 30, 2007, Cute received the Japan Record Award for Best New Artist.
 Tsunku accepted the award for them due to the members' age and child labor laws, as the ceremony was broadcast late at night.
 At the end of the year, Cute performed at the 58th NHK Kōhaku Uta Gassen with Morning Musume and Berryz Kobo.

 At the end of 2008, Cute was nominated for the main Japan Record Award, the Grand Prix, for the song "Edo no Temari Uta II", but lost to Exile, instead earning the Gold Award, which is given to all main prize nominees.
 The song was originally written for veteran enka singer Hiroshi Itsuki, who was planning to release it on his end-of-2008 album.
 Tsunku, however, heard the song, and had wanted Cute to sing it as "a modern fairytale."
 For Cute, the song was rearranged from enka into boogie and the lyrics were slightly modified.
 Cute released the song on July 30, 2008.